MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nn-shobjidl_core-ivirtualdesktopmanager.md

 ## -description

 Exposes methods that enable an application to interact with groups of windows that form virtual workspaces.
+This interface is implemented by <a href="/windows/desktop/shell/virtualdesktopmanager">VirtualDesktopManager</a> (CLSID_VirtualDesktopManager).

 ## -inheritance